vliz-be-opsci/demo-space-to-pages/README.md

-Write a short "About" bit of text here
+1) Write a short "About" bit of text here.

+2) Then delete all the text below here - that text is for you to read as you are creating the site, so you know how to do it.

 # React JS Landing Page Template
 ### <a href="https://open-science.vliz.be/example-bon-site-to-pages/" target="_blank">LIVE DEMO</a>